 Can You Get Student Loans Without a Job?

 Getting a student loan without a job may be possible when you have a cosigner.
 A cosigner is someone who may be willing to make your payments.
 Private lenders will accept this payment arrangement.
 They are willing take on the financial risk when two people make payments.
 The recent COVID 19 pandemic has forced many businesses to close and furlough staff.
 This situation has forced students to worry about paying off their student loan debt.
 It may also force some students to postpone their college courses until the economy improves.

-How Do I Qualify for a Student Loan Without a Job?
+How Do I Qualify for Student Loans Without a Job?

 One way to qualify is to have a cosigner.
-Private lenders take into consideration a person's employment history and credit history.
+Private lenders take into consideration a person’s employment history and credit history.
 This information allows lenders to figure out the amount of the loan.
-A cosigner is anyone who meets the eligibility criteria for the student loan.
+A cosigner is anyone who meets the eligibility criteria for the student loans without a job.
 The cosigner may be your parents, grandparents, or another family member.
 It may also be a spouse or family friend.
 The cosigner typically have to meet the following criteria: